 Switch layer to editing mode, do geometry edits, save edits, deactivate layer editing mode.

 Switch second layer to editing mode, do geometry edits, try to save edits -> Database provider errors (OGR) e.g. "failed to execute insert: database is locked".

 After closing QGIS and reopening the same project, the second layer can be edited and the edits are successfully saved, but the problem occurs again when another layer from the same geopackage is edited.

 Maybe this problem is related to the one in #15351.

 #1 Updated by Even Rouault over 4 years ago

 - File test.gpkg added

 I tried with master on Linux with the attached DB and couldn't reproduce the issue (I'm attaching the simple DB I used for reference).
 Normally locking issues should have been fixed in 2.18.0 per #0497e4a454c7ad689a0fc7b767208f95d53266b0.
 Can you have provide a reproducable procedure + test DB ?

-#2 Updated by Jochen Huber about 4 years ago
+#2 Updated by Jochen Huber over 4 years ago

 A test with the DB located on a local drive did NOT show the problem, prompting further investigation: